 Research shows that stress is not good for our health as it can increase hunger hormones, decrease immunity and is linked to chronic disease.
 Some of it has to do with how the stress is handled in terms of less sleep, poor diet and little exercise but researchers now believe that the hormones secreted during prolonged periods of stress can increase inflammation in the body.

-I may not experience anxiety symptoms anymore, but I still have a lot of work to do being a good role model for my kids.
+I may not experience anxiety symptoms anymore, but I still have a lot of work to do to be a good role model for my kids.
 The unhelpful thoughts keep coming and I want to keep them at bay, while tuning more into my intuitive side.
 So with this blog, and its relevance to health, I thought, why not put it out there, as many of you might be in the same boat.

 So I’ve made the commitment to sit still for 5 minutes each day and see where it takes me.